-As of May 10, 2021, the FDA has amended the emergency use authorization for Pfizer- BioNTech and Moderna to include kids 5+ years old.
+As of June 2022, the FDA has amended the emergency use authorization for Pfizer- BioNTech and Moderna to include kids 6 months + years old.
 In line with the latest news from the CDC, The FDA strongly recommends that families get their eligible children the Pfizer and Moderna COVID-19 vaccination at their first opportunity.
 Johnson & Johnson are still only authorized for 18 and older.
-The vaccine is not yet approved for infants and young children.

 The Johnson & Johnson vaccine is 72% effective against moderate to severe infection in the U.S, and 85% effective against serious symptoms.
 All three vaccines are reported to be equally effective at preventing hospitalization and death related to COVID-19.

 Both the Pfizer and Moderna COVID-19 vaccines are over 90% effective.
 For reference, the FDA set a bar that the vaccine must be at least 50% effective to be considered for authorization.
 Both versions are far surpassing that.
 For further perspective, annual flu vaccines are 40-60% effective, whereas the two doses of the measles vaccine are 97% effective.